machalliance/standards/README.md

-# MACH Alliance Interoperability standards
+# MACH Alliance Interoperability Standards

 The resources collected in this repository aim to **enable software developers to lead their company’s transformation to a composable web architecture following MACH principles.** This includes: